Content Marketing for B2B services firms

 What this is

-Content marketing for B2B services firms is the practice of publishing expertise that buyers can evaluate before they ever speak to sales.
 For services firms, it is less about traffic volume and more about proof — case studies, technical depth, opinionated positioning — that reduces buyer risk on a six-figure engagement and earns citation inside AI-generated answers.
 The realistic cadence is one flagship piece a month with original data, not four summary posts a week.

 How to think about it